Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Moho was pretty straightforward.
 Moho carried things that went boom.
 That was why Rhianna was on his crew: she’d been an ammo handler before transferring to the SOR.

 So, while she grabbed Moho’s grenades, C4, breaching charges and all the other party tricks, Jack sealed up the toolkit and “travel pack.”
-Most of what they needed was up on *Caledonia* already, but there were always a few things---calibrated tools, up-to-date data, the day’s intravenous package freshly delivered by Medical---that had to go with them.
+Most of what they needed was up on *Caledonia* already, but there were always a few things - calibrated tools, up-to-date data, the day’s intravenous package freshly delivered by Medical - that had to go with them.

 Jack and Rhianna wouldn’t be going with.
 The HEAT didn’t *need* all the suit techs along for the ride, and space was at a premium on *Cally* anyway.
 So once they’d delivered their Operator and his luggage… that was it.
 Their work was done.
 They’d clean up and reset their station, and after that they’d be on alert and on base until Coyers came back.